Azure/azure-powershell/src/ChangeAnalysis/examples/Get-AzChangeAnalysis.md

 This command lists the changes of a resource group within the specified time range.
 `StartTime` and `EndTime` are UTC date formats.

-### Example 3: List the changes of a resource id within the specified time range
+### Example 3: List the changes of a resource within the specified time range
 ```powershell
 PS C:\> $start = Get-Date -Date "2021-07-16T12:09:03.141Z" -AsUTC
 PS C:\> $end = Get-Date -Date "2021-07-18T12:09:03.141Z" -AsUTC